datawire/ambassador-docs/docs/edge-stack/3.0/topics/using/filters/apikeys.md

 # API Keys Filter

-The API Keys filter type performs API Keys validation present in the HTTP header.
-The list of authorized API Keys is defined directly in the Filter resource.
+The API Keys filter validates API Keys present in the HTTP header.
+The list of authorized API Keys is defined directly in the Filter resource or a secret.

 ## API Keys global arguments